Know your eggs. Part two

 EGGS TO AVOID

 Battery cage and barn laid.
-I personally also advocate to not buy "free-range" that stock over 1,500 birds per hectare (generally between 10,000 and up to 40,000), provide limited access outdoors and still undertake mutilations.
+I personally also advocate to not buy "free-range" that stock over 1,500 birds per hectare, provide limited access outdoors and still undertake mutilations.

 You can look at this great website that looks at the labels and welfare standards of the egg companies.